Introduction to DDD Lite: When microservices in Go are not enough

 […] employing the latest whizzy microservices architecture deployed on containers is no guarantee of higher performance if you ignore these characteristics. […] To achieve these characteristics, design systems are loosely coupled — that is, can be changed and validated independently of each other.

-Using just microservices architecture and splitting services to small pieces is not enough.
-If it’s done in a wrong way, it adds extra complexity and slows teams down.
+Using microservices architecture and splitting services into small pieces is not enough.
+If done the wrong way, it adds extra complexity and slows teams down.
 DDD can help us here.

-I’m mentioning DDD term multiple times.
-What DDD actually is?
+I’m mentioning DDD multiple times.
+What is DDD, actually?

 What is DDD (Domain-Driven Design)